ys-qu/Awesome-Reinforcement-Learning-for-Autonomous-Driving/README.md

 # Awesome Reinforcement Learning for Autonomous Driving

-A curated list of awesome Reinforcement Learning (RL)-based Autonomous Driving (AD) resources, with a specific focus on highly advanced technologies, including Vision-language models (VLMs), World Models (WMs) and so on.
+A curated list of awesome Reinforcement Learning (RL)-based Autonomous Driving (AD) resources, with a primary focus on advanced technologies such as Vision-Language Models (VLMs) and World Models (WMs).
+In addition to these, we also include selected works from related areas such as vision.

 ## Contributing